Andrey Melnichenko (industrialist): SUEK

-Melnichenko became a director of SUEK JSC (Siberian Coal Energy Company) in February 2005, and the chairman in June 2011.
-The same year, he created the Siberian Generating Company (SGC) on the basis of electricity assets of SUEK and became the chairman.
-In 2013, he became the primary shareholder of SUEK and SGC after he has bought his ex-partner's shares.
+In February 2005, Melnichenko became a director of SUEK JSC (Siberian Coal Energy Company).
+He became its chairman in June 2011.
+The same year, he created the Siberian Generating Company (SGC) on the basis of electricity assets of SUEK and became its chairman.
+In 2013, he became the primary shareholder of SUEK and SGC upon purchasing the shares of his ex-partners.
+In 2018, SUEK took over SGC.
+SGC produces 25% of electricity in Siberia (6% of Russia's electricity).
+According to Bloomberg, SUEK produces high-calorific coal with low sulphur and nitrogen content.
+It is a global supplier of high-calorific value coal with distribution in 48 countries including in the Asia-Pacific, where it supplies coal for HELE (high efficiency, low emission) power plants.

-The assets that formed SUEK were distressed – production capacity was less than 30 million tons per year, the enterprises employed 70,000 miners yet productivity was low, and virtually none of its output was exported.
+The assets that formed SUEK were initially distressed.
+At that time, production capacity was less than 30 million tons per year, and despite employing around 70,000 miners, productivity was low and virtually none of its output was exported.
 The average equipment depreciation was 90%.
-During the early years of the business, SUEK's assets were modernized, debts were repaid, wages and taxes were paid, and a modernization program was launched with new machinery.
-The old mines and worn-out equipment were transformed into modern enterprises.
-Several enrichment factories and modules were put into operation allowing SUEK to produce highly enriched coal.
-SUEK built modern bulk terminals and upgraded seaports, and built a coal mine methane processing station to generate power within the framework of the Kyoto Protocol.
+During the early years of the business, SUEK's assets were modernized, debts were repaid, wages as well as tax payments were regularized, and a modernization program was launched with new machinery.
+Several enrichment factories and modules were put into operation, allowing SUEK to produce highly enriched coal.
+SUEK built modern bulk terminals, upgraded seaports, and built a coal mine methane processing station to generate power within the framework of the Kyoto Protocol.
 According to the International Energy Agency's Clean Coal Centre, "SUEK, Russia's main exporter of higher-quality thermal coal, has invested in modern high-capacity washing plants and has ash control technologies at all its coal ports".
+The Financial Times reported that SUEK uses automation and digitalization in coal mining, reporting that SUEK "is rolling out big-data tools and automation across its 26 mines in Kemerovo and elsewhere in Siberia," adding that total automation was being considered in some of its mining operations as had already been rolled out with its fully automated longwall in Polysaevo.